 - The plan has been divided into several phases – Project Initiation, Analysis, Design, Development, Testing, User Acceptance, Deploy and Go Live.

 - The project initiation phase covers all the tasks required to get the project started.
-Tasks likes business case approvals, funding approvals, resource planning, schedule planning and arranging kick of meetings.
+Tasks like business case approvals, funding approvals, resource planning, schedule planning, and arranging kick-off meetings.

-- The analysis phase contains drafting business requirement, functional requirement and technical requirement specifications which are required to ascertain the scope.
-Walk through and sign off tasks are required to make sure that everyone is in on the same page.
+- The analysis phase contains drafting business requirements, functional requirements, and technical requirement specifications required to ascertain the scope.
+Walkthrough and sign-off tasks are required to make sure that everyone is on the same page.

-- In the design phase it is generally the architect who comes with the high level and low level design document to address the function and technical requirements as specified in the analysis phase.
+- The design phase is generally the architect who comes with the high-level and low-level design document to address the function and technical requirements specified in the analysis phase.

-- In the development phase you would generally have tasks which will be meant to build the system.
+- In the development phase, you would generally have tasks that will be meant to build the system.
 A developer will start with the development tasks and will do the unit testing.
-At the end of development before starting testing integration testing needs to be done.
+At the end of development, before starting testing, integration testing needs to be done.

-- The main objective in the testing phase of the project is to make sure the software deliverable are of good quality.
+- The project's testing phase's main objective is to make sure the software deliverable are of good quality.
 Testing in a project involves creating a test plan and test cases.
 Execute the test cases and record defects.
 There should be some time allocated to fix the defects and then retest the defects.

-- User Acceptance phase is required to make sure that the software developed is in line with business acceptance.
-In the use acceptance phase(a.k.a UAT) the business users will create test cases and test the system.
-Generally, the UAT is not as elaborate the testing or QA.
+- The User Acceptance phase is required to ensure that the software developed is in line with business acceptance.
+In the user acceptance phase(a.k.a UAT), the business users will create test cases and test the system.
+Generally, the UAT is not as elaborate as the testing or QA.

-- Deploy or also known as implementation phase is used to deploy the software that was built.
-It involves planning, practicing and deploying applications into live or production environments.
+- Deploy or also known as the implementation phase, is used to deploy the software that was built.
+It involves planning, practicing, and deploying applications into live or production environments.

-- Go Live the step where the system is live and is being monitored to see if any issues arise due the latest changes.
-After the go live the project can be formally closed.
+- Go live where the system is live and monitored to see if any issues arise due to the latest changes.
+After the go-live, the project can be formally closed.